dkallen78/Mathemagicus-Version-2.0/README.md

 ## 11/27/17

+### Update 2

+I found a big bug I introduced yesterday by changing some of the setAttribute() calls.
+I fixed that...

+I introduced an average time function that keeps track of the average answer time for questions of each type.
+Since I was doing that, I could also keep track of the total number of questions answered.
+Then I put all of that onto the Status Page of the Liber Mathemagicus.
+I still need to work out some style quirks but for the most part I like it.

 ### Update

 I found a few bugs in the Liber Mathemagicus functionality.
 Adding the monsters killed counter in the way I did introduced all kinds of weirdness and it's made some of my code hard to read, especially in the book section.
 One of the easy fixes I made had to do w/ calculating the correct hitpoints of the boss monsters.
 Somehow I got that wrong, but it's fixed now.